VoteTheWorld/AAVE-V3-Borrow-Scripts/README.md

 5. borrow from the pool contract
 6. repay to the contract(after approve)

-7. `problem` the borrow function in pool contract call another contract which doesnot in the local environment and cannot process

-`update`: the mainnet fork does not make sense and got errors'untracked contract', therefore using goerli testnet to test, but still have problem to interact with the pool contract!!!
+7. `update`: the mainnet fork does not make sense and cannot borrow DAI!!!